-If you observe rats and/or mice at a Health Department licensed facility, such as a restaurant or hotel, you may submit a complaint.
+If you see rats or mice at a Health Department licensed facility, such as a restaurant or hotel, you may submit a complaint using PLUS.

-If you observe rats and/or mice at home, business or other property, please take action to eliminate the rats and/or mice.
+If you see rats or mice at home, business or other property, take action to eliminate the rats and/or mice.